benjie91/react-table-wrapper/README.md

 yarn start
 ```

 3. The demo page will load up to `localhost:3000` by default.
-It will load 3 ReactTables with this wrapper attached onto it.
+It will load 3 ReactTables which have this wrapper attached to it.

 ## Selecting Cells